What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Semantic tracing paper

-the acquisition by the word of a new, figurative meaning under the influence of a foreign word.
+obtaining a new, figurative meaning for a word under the influence of a foreign word.

-lexeme " captain" is used in the meaning of " leader, head, authority»
+lexeme " captain" used in the meaning " leader, head, authority»

 soap opera - soap opera